-The team has listed 17 females that have potential to give birth this Fall.
+The team has listed nearly 20 females that have potential to give birth this Fall.
 Likely, not all of these will produce a calf, but the birthing season should be healthy in 2025.

-Even though our births take place primarily in September, October and November, there are noted exceptions.
+Even though our births take place primarily in September, October and November, there are noted exceptions, with our team documenting births in July or as late as January.

 Female Sparky gave birth in the Fall of 2022 and that calf only survived about 8 months, until May 2023.
 It is typical for an experienced female mother to get pregnant within 60-90 days of losing a calf.
 With a gestation period of 12 months we have witnessed several moms producing a new calf 14 months after the loss of a calf.
 This has taken place more than 4 times within our documented society.
-It seems that our females will locate the dominant males when ready to become pregnant, but will mate with several otherwise.
+It seems that our females will locate the dominant males when ready to become pregnant but will mate with other males as well.

 ADULT MALES: Of the 15 adult males in our society, 6 dominate the mating in our area.
-3 pairs of males, know as "Male Pair Bonds" are the "kings of the jungle" and will often deter other males from approaching females by use of physical interaction, sometimes extremely rough.
+3 pairs of males, know as "Male Pair Bonds" are the most dominant and will often deter other males from approaching females by use of physical interaction, sometimes extremely rough.

 Some of these dominant males are aging and the average age of these top 6 is estimated to be about 40 years old each, possibly more.
 Younger males about 16 to 20 years of age are becoming more aggressive and may earn a top spot in the male society.
+There are 3 younger adult male bondings that appear to be forming.
 Youth will eventually prevail.